 - Use a good clear, permanent adhesive and be quick and careful to seal in your work.
 Don’t use crazy glue or any cyanoacrylate (CA) type adhesive – it causes a reaction with the metal or plastic, and the inside of the crystal will haze over permanently.

 - Snapping the crystal in is a little tricky sometimes.
 If all else fails, chip the glue carefully off the edges (you know, from the last attempt) and pop the crystal in the freezer for 30 mins.
 The cold shrinks the crystal just a bit, and you’ll have about 5-10 seconds to get that baby on the watch before it expands again.
 Don’t worry, that’s plenty of time.
 When it’s ready, put some repositionable adhesive on your thumb, dab your glue on the edge of the watch face and carry it to the freezer.
 Very quickly, open the freezer, stick your thumb on the crystal to pick it up and snap it on the watch.

 I took this pic while I was adding the fine glitter to the roses.
 I love that glitter pen.
 I have it linked at the bottom of the page if you’re interested in checking it out.
-Also, I have a couple of empty watches left that I will put up in the shop over the next couple of days if you’d like to pick one up and give watch decorating a whirl.
+Also, you can check my eBay for empty watches if you’d like to pick one up and give watch decorating a whirl.
 I have a few that I post there from time to time.